jfpatrick/accsoft-gui-rad-comrad/docs/basic/controls.rst

 - `Data filters`_

 There's at least one context that exists in the running application.
 It is controlled by the main window.
-Thus, when you change a `PLS selector in the main window <Altering application-wide cycle selector>`_, it will update all connections in that window.
+Thus, when you change a :ref:`PLS selector in the main window <basic/controls:Altering application-wide cycle selector>`, it will update all connections in that window.
 During the connection, widgets request context information.
 Updating a property of their context will result in termination of the previous connection and creation of the new one.

-You can also `add an additional context <Specializing connection using contexts and CContextFrame>`_, in which case it may override a certain property, or may choose to inherit it.
+You can also :ref:`add an additional context <basic/controls:Specializing connection using contexts and CContextFrame>`, in which case it may override a certain property, or may choose to inherit it.
 Multiple contexts are arranged in the parent-child relationship tree, with window context always being the root, where children can choose to inherit or override the individual properties of the parent context.

 .. graphviz::
    :align: center